Hajime-Suzuki/ticket-swap-app-microservices/readme.md

 - SNS: Trigger Lambda functions when certain event happens.
 - Authentication: Authentication will be handled by Cognito + Amplify in frontend.
 Backend takes only care of validation of tokens.

 Communication between services is done by SNS + Lambda.
-Initially I use SNS + SQS => Lambda, but since Lambda functions poll SQS every 20 seconds or so, SQS requests got too big...
-So I decided to use SNS and will add dead letter queues to Lambda in case of multiple failures.
+Initially I use SNS + SQS => Lambda, but since Lambda functions poll SQS every 20 seconds or so, the amount of SQS requests got too big...
+So I decided to use SNS and add dead letter queues to Lambda in case of multiple failures.

 ### set up